cmal/hexdit/README.md

 # Hexdit

-A hexo blog client build with electron and re-frame
+A Hexo blog editor built on electron and reagent

 ## Running it